 As a parent, all you want is to see your child succeed.
 Autism Spectrum Disorder (ASD) can be an emotional roller coaster.
 The symptoms of ASD usually begin to emerge by age 2 or 3.
-This may include the inability to perceive sights and sounds adequately, resistance to change in daily routines, poor motor skills, repetitive behaviors or movements, hyper-focus on one thing and loud outbursts.
+This may include the inability to perceive sights and sounds in an adequate manner, resistance to change in daily routines, poor motor skills, repetitive behaviors or movements, hyper-focus on one thing, and loud outbursts.

 What causes Autism?

 ASD develops as a result of a complex combination of factors, however, the truth is research is inconclusive.
-Studies have shown an accelerated increase of stress to a developing toddler’s system can contribute to ASD, including exposure to medications, vaccines, environment, diet, lifestyle, inflammation and genetics.
+Studies have shown an accelerated increase of stress on a developing toddler’s system can contribute to ASD, including exposure to medications, vaccines, environment, diet, lifestyle, inflammation, and genetics.